Published By Janet Gershen-Siegel at December 27th, 2017

 Not every vendor can help like true starter credit can.
 These are vendors that will grant an approval with very little effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-But you may need to apply more than once to these vendors, and you may have to purchase some things you do not really need, to prove you are dependable and will pay timely.
-Consider donating nonessential items to charity.
+But you may need to apply more than once to these vendors, to prove you are dependable and will pay timely.

-Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
+Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, move to the retail credit tier.
 These are companies which include Office Depot and Staples.
 These companies are likelier to have things you need.
-Use the business’s EIN on these credit applications.
+Use your Social Security Number and date of birth for verification purposes only.
+And use the business’s EIN on these credit applications for credit checks and guarantees..

 If you have 14 trade accounts reporting, then these are attainable as you continue to get corporate credit.